avatar-kaleb/gatsby-starter-ggt-material-ui-blog/README.md

 The bio component should then render instead of the default one!

 *Note* I'm still working to make sure this feature works 100% - please let me know if there are any issues!

+## Contact Kaleb!

+If you're downloading the theme and having any issues, please let me know via a github issue or through Twitter: @KalebMcKelvey

+Thank you for using and would love to hear how I can make it better for you!